 Don't forget to hit 'Save' once you've customized the element you need.

 Alignment - To change the alignment settings of the element, click the ‘Alignment’ icon and choose the desired position: top, center, bottom.

 Visibility Settings - It enables making a certain Element/Block appear on Desktop, Mobile only, or everywhere by default.
 Simply hit Visibility Settings and choose the desired option from the dropdown menu to get full control over the Visibility of the Divider on your page.

 Next comes Location visibility.
 Include or exclude specific cities or countries or set the appropriate Custom IP.

 Mind the Session visibility as well.
-The latter one, allows to make certain elements visible only to the logged in users of your website.
-This works well with User Account element and can come in handy if you want to hide some content from users until they sign up to your website.
+The latter one, allows making certain elements visible only to the logged in users of your website.
+This works well with the User Account element and can come in handy if you want to hide some content from users until they sign up to your website.

 Delete - If you don't need the Element anymore, Click ‘Trash’ to remove it from your page in a blink of an eye.